akeneo/pim-api-docs/content/concepts/asset-manager.md

 #### An example
 You put all your user guides in the same asset family, called `user_instructions`.
 On the one hand, you have an asset of this family, let's say the user guide for a particular TV, the `XMLD500` TV.
 This user guide asset has the following code: `XMLD500_fr_FR_user_guide`.
 It is the French version of the user guide for this TV.
-On the other hand, you have your TV which SKU is `XMLD500`.
+On the other hand, you have your TV with the following SKU: `XMLD500`.
 The product sheet of this TV has an asset attribute collection called `user_guides`.
 It is localizable.
 Now, what you want is to automatically link the `XMLD500_fr_FR_user_guide` to the `XMLD500` product, in the right attribute on the right locale, ie the French locale.

 How do you do that?
 I'll tell you.
 You're gonna need "asset value extrapolation".